giantswarm/vertical-pod-autoscaler-app/README.md

 # vertical-pod-autoscaler-app chart

-Giant Swarm offers a vertical-pod-autoscaler Managed App which can be installed in tenant clusters.
+Giant Swarm offers a vertical-pod-autoscaler Managed App which can be installed in workload clusters.
 Here we define the vertical-pod-autoscaler chart with its templates and default configuration.

 You should read [upstream documentation](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler), but here is an overview.